 and do not add sugar.

 Green, grouped as 5-11 leaflets, tend to fold at night or when touched, edible.

 In high pH soils, this plant should be grafted onto a suitable rootstock such as 'Golden Star'.

 Cultivars of Note:

-'Kary' Medium to large fruit, sweet, very good flavor,
+'Kari' Medium to large fruit, sweet, very good

-Toxic / Danger: The fruit contains oxalic acid, and sour fruit
+Toxic / Danger: The fruit contains oxalic acid which

 Origin: Southeast Asia.